correia55/PollMeBot/README.md

 A poll can only be closed by its owner.

-### Remove Poll
+### Delete Poll

 ```
-!poll_remove poll_id
+!poll_delete poll_id
 ```

-A poll can only be removed by its owner.
-The difference between **Close Poll** and **Remove Poll** is that remove will also delete the message associated with the poll, while close only prevents interactions with it.
+A poll can only be deleted by its owner.
+The difference between **Close Poll** and **Delete Poll** is that delete will also delete the message associated with the poll, while close only prevents interactions with it.

 #### Example
-*!poll_remove party2night*
+*!poll_delete party2night*

 ### Refresh Poll